 User management is controlled by role-based permissions.
 Super admins have full access, while other users need explicit custom role permissions (e.g. a "Prospect Manager" role) to manage users from Admin > Users.

-| Role | Description | Manager Access |
+| Role | Description | Manager Access | Editor |

 visitor | Not signed in.
-Can only view published content. | None |
+Can only view published content.
+Default permissions are tunable (e.g. allow visitors to submit contact forms or subscribe). | None | Permissions field editable; other fields locked. |

 user | Signed in.
-Can manage their own profile, orders, and favorites. | None |
+Can manage their own profile, view their own orders, and view their own carts.
+Self-only scoping is enforced in code. | None | Banner only (locked).
+Extend via custom roles. |

-super | Full access to all tables and actions. | Full |
+super | Full access to all tables and actions.
+Hardcoded — cannot be revoked or narrowed via the UI. | Full | Banner only (locked). |

 Base permissions by role.
 Admins can gain additional permissions through custom roles assigned by a Super admin: